-- 3.2.2 On completion of description and sub-sampling, the Excel spreadsheet containing the lithological and sample data was imported into a database within the RockWorks 17 geological utilities package (Wilkinson et al. 2020, section 4.3.9, 25-26).
-The lithological units were then assigned to into the same interpretational groups ('Stratigraphy' in RockWorks terminology) as used in the desktop assessment and interim stratigraphic report (Wilkinson 2020; Wilkinson and Watson 2020), and as shown in Table 2.
-RockWorks was then used to produce the composite cross sections of lithology and stratigraphy used in Section 4, and to model the stratigraphy as depth slices in Section 5 below (the algorithms used in the modelling and a justification for them is provided in the geoarchaeological desk-based assessment [Wilkinson 2020]). - 3.2.3 Artefacts and bones recovered from the cores were washed, air dried and then passed to Paul McCulloch (PCA) and Monika Knul (University of Winchester) for study.
-Given the few artefacts/bones so recovered, their examination was qualitative. - 3.2.4 Sub-samples were selected for biostratigraphic assessment on the basis of agreed criteria (in descending order of importance): - 1.
-Archaeological (SU5) or alluvial strata containing archaeological artefacts (SU4d) in which waterlogged sub-fossil preservation of biological materials was noted during core description; - 2.
-Representation from as many boreholes as possible; - 3.
-Strata of particular biostratigraphic interest (SU-4c and SU-4b);
+- 3.2.2 On completion of description and sub-sampling, the Excel spreadsheet containing the lithological and sample data was imported into an SQLite database for use within the RockWorks 17 geological utilities package (Wilkinson et al. 2020, section 4.3.9, 25-26).
+The lithological units were then assigned to the same interpretational groups ('Stratigraphy' in RockWorks terminology) as used in the desktop assessment and interim stratigraphic report (Wilkinson 2020; Wilkinson and Watson 2020) (Table 2).
+RockWorks was then used to produce the composite cross sections of lithology and stratigraphy used in Section 4, and to model the stratigraphy as depth slices in Section 5 below (the algorithms used in the modelling and a justification for them is provided in the geoarchaeological desk-based assessment [Wilkinson 2020]). - 3.2.3 Artefacts and bones >20mm recovered from the cores were washed, air dried and then passed to Paul McCulloch (PCA) and Monika Knul (University of Winchester) for study.
+Given that few artefacts/bones were so recovered, the examination was qualitative3. - 3.2.4 Sub-samples were selected for biostratigraphic assessment on the basis of agreed criteria4 (in descending order of importance):